Good conduct variation: Fleet reserve personnel

 Fleet reserve personnel may wear the gold rating badges and service stripes authorized at the time of their transfer to the fleet reserve.
 For fleet reserve personnel returning to active duty, fleet reserve time is considered broken time for the purpose of determining authorized additional service stripes, and qualifying to wear gold sleeve insignia.

 E-4 Good Conduct Variation

-The petty officer third class good conduct variation is very rare in the U.S. Navy as it is uncommon for a sailor with 12 years of good conduct to have not been promoted beyond that paygrade.
+The petty officer third class good conduct variation was very rare in the U.S. Navy as it was uncommon for a Sailor with 12 years of good conduct to have not been promoted beyond that paygrade.
 For more information on this rarity, see petty officer third class good conduct variation.

 Discontinuation

-In March 2019, it was announced by the Deputy Chief of Naval Operations for Manpower, Personnel, Training and Education that starting on 1 June 2019, golden rate insignia will be worn by all sailors with 12 years of service or more, regardless of disciplinary history.
+In March 2019, it was announced by the Deputy Chief of Naval Operations for Manpower, Personnel, Training and Education that starting on 1 June 2019, golden rate insignia will be worn by all enlisted Sailors with 12 years of service or more, regardless of disciplinary history.